 - 4.12 Blanket bog is concentrated in the moors and upland areas of Clyde Muirshiel, South Lanarkshire, the Slammannan plateau and the Kilpatrick Hills.
 Widespread but fragmentary areas of raised bog, such as the Black Loch SAC and North Shotts Mosses SAC, are also highly sensitive to woodland. - 4.13 For peatland and high carbon soils that are not covered by national and international designations there is the likelihood that there will be locations within the potential and preferred areas that contain undesignated peatlands, as the SNH Carbon and Peatland map has not been used in the mapping to identify 'Potential' areas.
 In some local authority areas these resources will be identified as local nature conservation sites and therefore included in the 'potential' category.
-For other areas of peatland and high carbon soils such as the blanket bog on the Campsie Fells the role of the UK Forestry Standard and Forestry EIA are therefore highlighted as playing an important role in protecting these soil types at the site-specific level.
+For other areas of peatland such as the blanket bog on the Campsie Fells or undesignated peatlands in South Lanarkshire, the role of the UK Forestry Standard and the EIA Forestry regulations are therefore highlighted as playing an important role in protecting these soil types at the site-specific level.

 The UK Forestry Standard requires the avoidance of peat soils over 50cm in depth, and on sites that could compromise the hydrology of adjacent bog habitats, when establishing new woodlands.
-Sitespecific assessment of proposals is critical in determining peat depths on site, and whether woodland creation is appropriate.
+Site-specific assessment of proposals is critical in determining peat depths on site, and whether woodland creation is appropriate.